Scaling Your Content Marketing Strategy from 0 to 15 Million Visits a Year

-This article comes excerpted from Hiten Shah’s soon-to-be-released book: Content Marketing Playbook from 83,232,461 Website Visits.
+This article comes excerpted from Hiten Shah’s book: Content Marketing Playbook from 83,232,461 Website Visits.

 Over the past 10 years, Hiten has built and grown 8 different web-products, including Crazy Egg, KISSmetrics, and now Quick Sprout.
 Each of these companies used content marketing to drive the lion’s share of growth.